ARCorbescu/pihole-devops-project/docs/project_documentation.md

 ### 6. Security Risks
 **Problem**: Enabling "Permit All Origins" makes the server vulnerable to DNS Amplification attacks if exposed to the entire internet.
 **Solution**: We used AWS Security Groups in `main.tf` to strict ingress rules, allowing traffic **only** from your specific IP address (`81.196.215.162/32`).
+### 7. Dynamic IP Drift
+**Problem**: The user's home IP address is dynamic and changes periodically.
+Since the AWS Security Group is restricted to only this IP, access is lost when the IP changes.
+**Solution**: We created a Python script (`scripts/update_ip.py`) that runs locally.
+It checks the current public IP every 12 hours and uses the AWS CLI (`subprocess`) to automatically update the Security Group rules if a change is detected.
 ## 5. Security & Maintenance
 - **Access Control**: The Security Group currently allows **only your IP**.
 If your home IP changes, you will lose access.
 Update `main.tf` and run `terraform apply`.
 - **Git**: Project state is saved in a local git repository.